Naser Aliji: 1. FC Kaiserslautern

 On 1 July 2016, Aliji joined 2.
 Bundesliga side 1.
 FC Kaiserslautern on a free transfer, signing a contract until June 2019.

 He should have compensated for the departure of Chris Löwe on the left side of defence.
 Initially a regular player under coach Tayfun Korkut, Aliji was not able to convince FCK and was sorted out under Korkut's successor Norbert Meier.
 Because, initially, he was unable to find a new club, Aliji's contract with FCK was terminated on 31 August 2017, two years before it expired, against payment of a severance payment.

 Later years

 Following this, Aliji was without a club for six months.
 In January 2018 he joined Italian club Virtus Entella in Serie B for six months.
 He later played for Dinamo București and Budapest Honvéd.
 He joined Voluntari in the summer of 2022.

 Personal life

+Following Albania's historic participation at UEFA Euro 2016, Aliji was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.

 In the summer of 2018 Aliji returned to Switzerland to be with his father who had a cancer diagnosis.